odant/conan-jscript/src/doc/api/os.md

   - version: v2.0.0
     pr-url: https://github.com/nodejs/node/pull/747
-    description: This function is now cross-platform consistent and no longer returns a path with a trailing slash on any platform -->
+    description: This function is now cross-platform consistent and no longer returns a path with a trailing slash on any platform.
+-->

 * Returns: {string}